Difference Between Major And Regular Depression

 Psychotherapy

-Psychotherapy is a method of care that could involve speaking with a licensed psychologist, psychiatrist, or another licensed health provider.
-These mental health professionals often support people experiencing major depressive disorder and other mental health conditions using scientifically proven methods, as recommended by the National Institute of Mental Health (NIMH) and the Centers for Disease Control and Prevention (CDC).
+Psychotherapy is a method of care that could involve speaking with a licensed psychologist, a psychiatrist, or another licensed mental health provider.
+These mental health professionals often support people experiencing major depressive disorder and other types of depression, such as seasonal affective disorder, using scientifically proven methods, as recommended by the National Institute of Mental Health (NIMH) and the Centers for Disease Control and Prevention (CDC).
 By engaging in psychotherapy, patients can learn to manage their emotions and develop coping strategies for various life challenges.

 The perks of psychotherapy, as opposed to medication, are reduced risk of side effects.
-Some side effects of medications used to treat depression are nausea, loss of sexual desire, dry mouth, and constipation.
+Some side effects of medications used to treat depression are nausea, loss of interest in sex, dry mouth, and constipation.
 These symptoms may cause patients to stop taking their medications, which can be dangerous.
 Speak to a doctor before starting or stopping any medication.

 Additionally, the tools and insights that they gain from therapy can help them learn to cope with daily life.
 There are several different types of psychotherapy, including the following.